Mathematical Statistics

 Knowledge

-After completing the course, the student knows the theory foundation for the statistical methods studied at the compulsory courses in statistics.
+• knows the theory foundation for the statistical methods studied at the compulsory courses in statistics

 Skills

-After completing the course, the student is prepared for a faster progression in quantitative courses in later master studies.
+• a faster progression in quantitative courses in later master studies

 • Teaching